PathologyDataScience/HistomicsML2/docs/data-format.rst

 Data formats
 ===================

-The format described here provides a template for users to generate HistomicsML datasets using their own segmentation and feature extraction methods.
-This section describes how to format user-generated data for import into HistomicsML and references the example dataset provided with the Docker containers.
+The format described here provides a template for users to generate HistomicsML2 datasets using their own segmentation and feature extraction methods.
+This section describes how to format user-generated data for import into HistomicsML2 and references the example dataset provided with the Docker containers.

 A dataset consists of whole-slide images (.tif), a slide description table (.csv), object boundaries (.txt), histomic features (.h5), and optionally a PCA model (.pkl).